sjmikler/on-pruning-methods-for-neural-networks/README.md

 4. `RND_IDX`: is added by `run.py` and can be used to uniquely identify an experiment.
 5. `checkpoint` will be used by `run.py` for `model.save_weights(ckp)` method.

-### Script `run.py`
+## Running experiments

-Runs trainings specified in `experiment.yaml`.
+Script `run.py` runs trainings specified in `experiment.yaml`.
 If `queue` parameter is specified as a valid path, the queue of the experiments will be stored in it and can be modified when experiments are running.
 Otherwise, queue is stored in RAM memory and cannot be modified.

 1. You can use `--dry` flag to test your experiment parsing
 2. You can use any flag, like `--sparsity=0.5` or `--precision=32` to update **global config** from command line.
 3. `steps_per_epoch` should be larger than number of batches in the dataset.
 Otherwise, you will not use all the samples during the training.
 4. `checkpointBP` is **checkpoint After Pruning** and `checkpointBP` is **checkpoint Before Pruning**.
 You can load any checkpoint before pruning, but after pruning **masks from the checkpoint will be skipped**.
 5. If experiment is stopped with `KeyboardInterrupt`, there will be 2 second pause during which `run.py` can be interrupted completely.
 If not interrupted completely, next experiment in the queue will start instead.
 Interrupted experiments will not leave any checkpoints.
 6. If `name: skip`, training will not be performed, but values (like `sparsity: 0.0`) can be used in fancy parsing.
 Skipped experiments will not leave any checkpoints.

 ```
 PROCEDURES IN ORDER: